 "One thing that I'd love to clear up – while it's an easy shorthand to call them the 'Netflix' heroes – the plain truth is Netflix was our network.
 They aired the shows that then Marvel Television created, produced, wrote, cast, shot, edited, scored, etc. – hours and hours of some of the most brilliant people who worked on those shows for Marvel TV," says Loeb.
 "It was such an incredible team who have since gone out there and made names for themselves on nearly every other network/streaming service as executives/writers/producers – the works!
 Those folks are the real heroes of those six series!"

-Though Loeb has since moved on from Marvel Television, he's currently writing a new X-Men title at Marvel Comics that celebrates the 30th anniversary of the classic Age of Apocalypse event (watch for our interview with Loeb on his new X-Men comic, coming soon).
+Though Loeb has since moved on from Marvel Television, he's currently writing a new X-Men title at Marvel Comics that celebrates the 30th anniversary of the classic Age of Apocalypse event (read our full interview with Loeb on his new X-Men comic).

 And as for whether he's got anything in mind for a potential return to Daredevil and his Defenders allies, Loeb's answer is simple: "There are always more stories to tell."